Bariatric Surgery, Obesity Surgery, Weight Loss Surgery

 Weight Loss Surgery Pre Operative Care

-All Weight Loss Surgery patients are required to commence an Optifast based diet for a period of 2-3 weeks prior to surgery.
-This diet induces a change to the patient’s metabolism putting it into a Ketotic state, known as Ketosis.
-During this period the patient’s diet will be restricted, with only certain additional foods allowed (your dietitian will provide clear direction tailored to you).
+All Weight Loss Surgery patients are required to commence an very low calorie Optifast based diet for a period of 2-3 weeks prior to surgery.
+During this period the patient’s diet will be restricted, with only certain additional foods allowed.
 There are no carbohydrates, sugars, fruits or juices etc. permitted during this Optifast period.
+The very low calorie pre-operative diet helps to remove stored fat in the liver.

-The ketosis will result in fat stores coming out of the liver to provide the metabolic fuel your body needs.
-During surgery, it is necessary to retract the liver – the reduction in fat stores in the lead up to surgery allows for this to be done safely without risk of damaging or tearing the liver during the procedure.
+During surgery, it is necessary to retract the liver.
+The reduction in fat stores in the lead up to surgery allows for this to be done safely without risk of damaging or tearing the liver during the procedure.

 Weight Loss Surgery Post Operative Care